filecoin-project/filecoin-docs/smart-contracts/advanced/fevm-indexers.md

 ---
 description: >-
-    FEVM Indexers allow users and developers to query Ethereum chain data in an extremely quick manner.
-Learn what EVM indexers are available on Filecoin and how to use them through existing data providers.
+    FEVM Indexers allow users and developers to query Filecoin chain data in an extremely quick manner.
+Learn what FEVM indexers are available on Filecoin and how to use them through existing data providers.
 ---

 # FEVM Blockchain Indexers